 - Being more transparent about the length and scope of the process

 - Making it easier for passive talent to interview around their busy schedules

 - Creating a clearer picture of the company culture

 - Decreasing the number of in-person interviews

-By ensuring the talent you bring into the hiring process has a more positive experience, you reduce stress for everyone and increase the likelihood of candidates jumping at your company’s offers.
+Ensuring the talent you bring into the hiring process has a more positive experience reduces stress for everyone and increases the likelihood of candidates jumping at your company’s offers.

 Managing Your Time

 Time isn’t on talent acquisition’s side.
 In fact, Monster’s 2018 State of Recruiter survey found 50% of recruiters feel crunched for time.
 And when you have little time, you likely have a lot of stress.